-Weekly system checks and distribution samples are tested for chlorine residuals to ensure a minimum of 0.20~mg/L of free chlorine is found throughout the distribution system.
+Weekly system checks and distribution samples are tested for chlorine residuals to ensure a minimum of 0.20 mg/L of free chlorine is found throughout the distribution system.
 Chlorine residuals were above the minimum threshold for all sample locations and dates.

 At least once per month, samples are collected at 10 monitoring stations within the distribution system for microbiological testing.
-There was one positive test for coliforms on August 11, 2021 at both the Peacher and Booster 2 sample stations; per response guidelines, these stations were resampled the following week and both were returned negative for coliforms.
-No E. Coli was detected at any of the sample points within the distribution system.
+No E. Coli was detected at any of the sample points within the distribution system in 2023.